mammadjv/barcode_detection/README.md

 python barcode_detector.py /path/to/pngimage
 ```

 I will save the cropped barcode in a file called `./output.png`.
-Also it prints the barcode ROI coordinates in the rotated image.
+Also, it prints the barcode ROI coordinates in the rotated image.

+### Potential improvements

+Definitely moving to C++.
+Also, checking everything within the barcode white patch would increase the precision.
+Reducing the picture size would help with timing (it's commonly used in detection algorithms).

 # Part 2